 The Corporation of Findlay Market

 This 8,000 SF renovation of an existing building into a kitchen accelerator/incubator and culinary arts facility provides a community resource that helps grow businesses.
-Located a block from Findlay Market, the former single story commercial garage, was converted into a new shared-use space titled “The Charlotte and Edward Unnewehr Kitchen,” providing areas for food startups to perfect their recipes and dedicated “pod” kitchens that act as prep kitchens, commissaries or production kitchens for established businesses.
+Located a block from Findlay Market, the former single story commercial garage, was converted into a new shared-use space titled “The Charlotte and Edward Unnewehr Kitchen.”
+The new space provides areas for food startups to perfect their recipes with dedicated “pod” kitchens that act as prep kitchens, commissaries or production kitchens for established businesses.

 As general contractor, Megen ensured the budget, schedule and quality of the project were met, using quality subcontractors to complete the project.
 Schedule was crucial on this project, as the Corporation for Findlay Market (CFM) was confirming tenants for the kitchen space and needed to give a firm completion.
-Additionally, CFM distinguishes themselves by other incubators by maintaining diversity while fostering innovation.
-We delivered a high-quality facility to the owner on schedule, while utilizing 30% minority partners and subcontractors in the construction.
+CFM distinguishes themselves from other incubators by maintaining diversity while fostering innovation.
+We delivered a first-class facility to the owner on schedule, while utilizing 30% minority partners and subcontractors in the construction process.
 Today, the facility supports more than 80 food businesses, of which 80% are women, immigrant or minority owned.